Julian Assange Is an 'Ordinary' Criminal, Not Free-Speech Champion, U.S. Says in Extradition Case

-(LONDON) — The U.S. government began outlining its extradition case against Julian Assange in a London court on Monday, arguing that the WikiLeaks founder is not a free-speech champion but an “ordinary” criminal who put many lives at risk with his secret-spilling.
+(LONDON) — WikiLeaks founder Julian Assange is not a free-speech champion but an ordinary criminal whose publication of secret documents put many people at risk of torture and death, a lawyer for the U.S. government said Monday as Assange’s extradition hearing opened in a London court.

+Assange’s lawyer countered that the Australian computer expert was being victimized as a result of the “declaration of war on leakers and journalists” by the administration of President Donald Trump.

-U.S. authorities want to try Assange on espionage charges that carry a maximum sentence of 175 years in prison over the 2010 publication of hundreds of thousands of secret military documents and diplomatic cables.
-Assange argues he was acting as a journalist entitled to First Amendment protection.
+U.S. authorities want to try Assange on espionage charges over the 2010 publication of hundreds of thousands of secret military documents and diplomatic cables.
+The charges carry a maximum sentence of 175 years in prison.

 Lawyer James Lewis, representing the U.S. government, called WikiLeaks’ 2010 document deluge “one of the largest compromises of classified information in the history of the United States.”